A Healthy Halloween Starts at Breakfast

 By JoAnn Ridout, MPH, RD, LD

-It’s highly unlikely that most parents will successfully shield their children from the sugar rush that is Halloween – but that doesn’t have to mean all hope is lost!
-The absolute best way to stave off sugar cravings for them, and you, is to eat well before the cravings hit.
-We’ve all heard that breakfast is the most important meal of the day, and that’s perhaps most true on Halloween (and other holidays for that matter) to get ahead of the bowls of candy that kiddos will see at school, and of course all night long too.
+Even though this Halloween looks a lot different from years past, it’s still unlikely that most parents will successfully shield their children from the sugar rush that is Halloween.
+But all hope is not lost!
+The absolute best way to stave off sugar cravings is to eat well before the candy arrives and the cravings hit.
+We’ve all heard that breakfast is the most important meal of the day, and that’s perhaps most true on Halloween (and other holidays for that matter) to get ahead of the bowls of candy available all night long.

-To get ahead of the Halloween candy rush, we HIGHLY encourage you and your family to eat a day of balanced meals with the trifecta of protein, healthy fats and carbohydrates (particularly the vegetable kind).
-A balanced meal keeps your blood sugar stable, preventing a crash that leads to you needing sugar, STAT.
+Here’s how you and your kiddos can stay ahead of the scary Halloween candy rush.
+Eat a day of balanced meals with protein, healthy fats and carbohydrates (particularly the vegetable kind).
+A balanced meal keeps your blood sugar stable, preventing a crash that brings out that scary monster, the Halloween Candy rush.

 Here’s a menu from sun up to sun down on Halloween to keep your family steady and ready so sugar doesn’t knock you all off your feet: